nikola310/Legal-Informatics/README.md

 HermiT Reasoner in your local file system by changing the value to the variable owlready2.JAVA_EXE.
 Files containing entities and classification results for judgements that are to be used for instantiation need to be placed in the directory "data" located in the same directory as the script (Files used in the script by default are instantiateJudgements and predictions_svm_instantiate.json).
-After running the script a window will appear asking you to select the directory in which contains data (text and metadata) for all judgements.
+After running the script a window will appear asking you to select the directory which contains data (text and metadata) for all judgements that need to be instantiated.

 To run queries to the ontology cbr_judgements run the script sparql_queries.py.
 Files containing entities and classification